OHBA-analysis/oslpy/doc/source/install.rst

 Getting help
 ------------

-If you run into problems while installing osl-ephys, please open an issue on the `GitHub repository <https://github.com/OHBA-analysis/osl-ephys/issues>`_.
+If you run into problems while installing OSL, please open an issue on the `GitHub repository <https://github.com/OHBA-analysis/osl-ephys/issues>`_.